makedonkatochevska/youth_can/README.md

 ## Demo 🎥

+Check out the live demo of the project hosted on **Netlify**:

+<a href="https://youth-can-makedonkatochevska.netlify.app/" target="_blank">Live Demo</a>

-Check out the pictures below for a quick preview of the core features:
+Or see the pictures below for a quick preview of the core features:

 <a href="https://i.imghippo.com/files/zher2006uKw.png" target="_blank">Desktop Version</a>
 <br>